The Wild Bunch (1969)

 The gang's escape is interrupted by the local temperance union, which is holding a parade in the town, led by Reverend Wainscoat (Dub Taylor), playing "Shall We Gather At The River?" (a hymn used as a funeral song in innumerable John Ford Westerns, used here for ironic effect).
-Various members of the gang, inside and out of the bank, spot the bounty hunters and Pike uses a bank teller as a decoy, throwing him out of the bank to draw the fire of the bounty hunters, allowing for the gang's escape.
+Various members of the gang, inside and outside of the railroad office, spot the bounty hunters and Pike uses a railroad office worker as a decoy, throwing him out of the railroad office to draw the fire of the bounty hunters, allowing for the gang's escape.

 The surviving gang members arrive at a small Mexican town, where another gang member, the old Freddie Sykes (Edmond O'Brien), is waiting with horses and saddles.
 In this scene, they realize that the robbery was a set-up by the railroad - all of their earnings have been nothing but bags of steel washers.
 The excitable Gorches very nearly turn on Angel and Sykes, but they are held in check by Pike and Dutch.
 Later in the film, Sykes reveals to Pike that Crazy Lee - who had been deliberately left behind by Pike - was his grandson.